vasha-d/ts-drive/frontend/README.md

 ##To do:

-add validation to forms
+add validation to forms, empty or taken folder names...

 hanlde pathbar overflow

-Add move folder visuals
 add file details
-add move

-fix back button
-add search function
+fix back button on starred, sso redo the pathbar add search function

 add sign in page